Triumph Quadrant: Triump 4-cylinder 1000cc Prototype

 The crankcase was made by machining two triple cases and then welding them together before the final machining was done.
 The cylinder block, the head and camboxes were all produced in the same way, but the crankshaft was built up and the camshafts specially made and carried cams with mild timing.
 Most other parts were from the triple or twin suitably modified where necessary.
 It pulled a top gear of 4.2 to 1 and ran to nearly 125mph with the mild cams.
-(Courtesy "Triumph Twins and Triples" by Roy Bacon).
-Only one was made but as a piece of ingenious and highly skilled engineering, it would be hard to beat.
+Only one example was ever made.